arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ### Wi-Fi®

-The Portenta Machine Control features an onboard Wi-Fi® module that provides seamless wireless connectivity, allowing it to connect to Wi-Fi® networks and interact with other devices over-the-air (OTA).
+The Portenta Machine Control features an onboard Wi-Fi® module that provides seamless wireless connectivity, allowing it to connect to Wi-Fi® networks and interact with other devices Over-The-Air (OTA).

 ![Onboard SMA antenna connector of the Portenta Machine Control](assets/user-manual-17.png)